 But your home cannot do it all alone.
 It’s up to you as a homeowner to help keep your home in good condition so it can continue to keep you safe.
 While it does mean that housework is almost never done, doing a little bit of work at a time will almost certainly ensure that your home always stands up against the elements.

 As the seasons start to change, it’s time to do a little extra work to protect your home from the elements.
-Here’s how to protect your home — and how a regular gutter cleaning service can help.
+Here’s how to protect your home — and the benefits of using a gutter cleaning service can help.

 Protect your lawn